frappe/frappe_io_2014/frappe_io/www/docs/user-guide/hooks.md

 The above configuration has three parts,

-1. `for_doctype` part of the above configuration marks any "Support Ticket" or "Customer Issue" as unread if its status is Open
+1. `for_doctype` part of the above configuration marks any "Issue" or "Customer Issue" as unread if its status is Open
 2. `for_module_doctypes` maps doctypes to module's unread count.
 3. `for_module` maps modules to functions to obtain its unread count.
 The